Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: PD-Hirsch extensions of dga's

-Now we apply the theory above for the derived direct image of morphisms of ringed topoi and the Thom-Whitney derived direct image of morphisms of dga's over ${\mab Q}$ in ringed topoi which has enough points.
+Now we apply the theory above for the derived direct images of morphisms of ringed topoi and the Thom-Whitney derived direct images of morphisms of dga's over ${\mab Q}$ in ringed topoi which have enough points.
+In the following dga's are always assumed to be positively graded.